HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \section{Design of the cold source}

-The design of the \ce{LD_2} moderator is one of the main objective of the HighNESS project.
-This moderator has been designed to outperform the low-dimensional moderator located above the spallation target in terms of intensity, thus delivering a wold-leading flux of cold neutrons to beamlines serving condensed matter research and fundamental physics.
+The design of the \ce{LD_2} moderator is one of the main objectives of the HighNESS project.
+This moderator should provide a significantly higher intensity than the low-dimensional moderator located above the spallation target, thus enabling new types of experiments in condensed matter research and fundamental physics.

-The design of the \ce{LD_2} moderator has been carried out using the MCNP6~\cite{mcnp6} code.
-The work has been performed incrementally, considering initial, simple figures of merit (FOMs), and later in the project using those developed and reported in Deliverable 4.1 of the HighNESS project ~\cite{ref_D4.1}.
+The moderator design has been carried out using the MCNP6~\cite{mcnp6} code.
+The work has been performed incrementally, considering initial, simple figures of merit (FOMs), and later more elaborated ones to account for the specific needs of instruments.
 Likewise, the work started considering a single opening (channel for neutron extraction), and then moved to a configuration closer to the one needed for ESS, with openings for both fundamental physics and condensed matter experiments.
-The results from the study with a single opening are detailed in~\cite{D4.2} and will not be described in this document where the focus will be on the design with two openings.
+Engineering details were progressively added in the design process, following feedback from the engineering team.

-\subsection{General Description of the ESS Moderator Area}
+\subsection{General description of the ESS moderator area}

-The neutron production core at ESS comprises two moderator-reflector systems, one positioned above the spallation target (referred to as the "upper moderator") and the other located below the target (referred to as the "lower moderator").
-In \cref{fig:scheme}, one can see a cross-sectional view of the target system, highlighting the locations of these two moderators.

-\cref{fig:XYshield} shows the openings available below the target for the neutron extraction.
-Overall, they cover two areas of 120$^\circ$ each.
-Neutrons are emitted towards four sectors which are conventionally labelled with their cardinal directions (see \cref{upgradearea}).
+\cref{fig:XYshield} shows a horizontal cut in the geometry of the monolith, highlighting the available space below the target for the neutron extraction, consisting of two areas, each with an angle of 120$^\circ$.
+These openings allow for the diffusion of slow neutrons towards beamlines starting outside the monolith, and arranged in four sectors which are conventionally labelled with their cardinal directions (cf. \cref{essinstruments}).